123andy/redcap-docker-compose/README.md

 ## X-Debug Configuration (optional for PHPStorm)
 When servers are ready go to your PHPStorm preferences -> Languages & Frameworks -> PHP -> Server then create new server and name it `localhost-xdebug-server`.
 Specify your hostname and port.
 Also check "Use Path Mapping" and specify where the codebase is located under File/Directory and add `/var/www/html` under Absolute Path on Ther Server.

 After creating the server on PHPStorm go to Run -> Edit COnfiguration.
 Create new "PHP Remote Debug" configuration.
 Make sure to check `Filter debug connection by IDE Key`.
-For server select `localhost-xdebug-server` and for IDE Key type `PHPSTORM`.
+Then select `localhost-xdebug-server` for server and type `PHPSTORM`  for IDE Key.
 You can validate your configuration by clicking on Validate under Pre-Configuration.

 Finally you need to install PHPDebug Browser debugger extension from https://www.jetbrains.com/help/phpstorm/browser-debugging-extensions.html